-It is often found in other products such as toothpaste; cough relief products, lip balms, gums and cigarettes.
+It is often found in other products such as toothpaste; cough relief products, lip balms, gums, and cigarettes.

-Menthol in gels and creams stimulates skin receptors for the cold.
+The menthol in gels and creams stimulates skin receptors for the cold.
 This allows the cooling sensation in contact with the skin.
 It stimulates receptors and gives a cooling feeling, while the real temperature of the skin doesn’t change.

 In addition to the cooling effect, menthol is also an analgesic.
-It acts in two ways: it masks the sensation of pain by binding to pain receptors in the skin and by binding to non-painful receptors (receptors for cold) that gives a sense of cooling and thereby divert attention.
+It acts in two ways: it masks the sensation of pain by binding to pain receptors in the skin and by binding to non-painful receptors (receptors for cold) that give a sense of cooling and thereby divert attention.

 Prepare yourself an herbal infusion with peppermint, lavender or chamomile for inhalation.
 Herbal steam bath stimulates blood circulation in the mucous membrane of respiratory thin mucus.

-It contributes to the restoration of the affected mucous membranes in the nose, sinuses or lung.
+It contributes to the restoration of the affected mucous membranes in the nose, sinuses or lungs.
 Pour the inhalation liquid into the inhaler and tilt your head over the container with the tea mixture.
 Cover your head with a towel and relax.

-Chamomile detoxifies, peppermint opens nasal congestion, soothes inflammation of the respiratory difficulty and soothes strong cough.
+Chamomile detoxifies, peppermint opens nasal congestion, soothes inflammation of the respiratory difficulty and soothes a strong cough.
 If you will also use lavender; use its flowers.

 Is peppermint tea good for colds?
 It sure is.
 I recommend you to drink it when you have a cold or flu.

 It will ease the breathing and relieve the pain from the sore throat.
 It is a great antiseptic so drinking it will help you to kill germs that are causing you troubles.
 A sore throat can hurt a lot so don’t hesitate to prepare it.